 astronomical observations and field trips

 astronomy-related movies, music, and documentaries

-This combination of resources seemed to work particularly well, and really sparked my children's enthusiasm.
-In this post, I will detail all of the resources and books we used, to make it easy for you to have your own astronomy unit study, too!
+This combination of resources seems to work particularly well, and really sparks my children's enthusiasm.
+In this post, I will detail all of the resources and books we have used, to make it easy for you to have your own astronomy unit study, too!